wp-plugins/thinktwit/readme.txt

 * General readability improvements to code

 = 1.1.10 =
-- (05 June 2011) Added ability to apply your own filters and added nofollow tags to links
+- (05 Jun 2011) Added ability to apply your own filters and added nofollow tags to links

 = 1.1.9 =
 - (29 May 2011) Added ability to target individual tweets, odd and even tweets, content and author suffix and linked the avatar to the